 Are you afraid that your bottle of champagne is going to explode in your face?
 We’ll show you how to open champagne, confidently and safely.
 Take a look to see how Madeline fared against an explosive bottle of sparkling wine.
 Don’t come crying to us if you repeat this at home and it goes horribly wrong.

 I highly recommend a sparkling wine stopper.
-They grasp the neck of the bottle and forcefully plug the hole. (a normal cork will just pop out) Luckily, they are widely available and only cost $4-6, making it worth it to have a few of these handy.
-With a sparkling wine stopper expect your wine to last 2-4 days depending on the acidity.
+They grasp the neck of the bottle keep the bottle under pressure.
+With a sparkling wine stopper expect your wine to last 2 days.
+They’ll even work on larger beer bottles.

 How to Open Champagne Transcript: